Extensions of characters in type D and the inductive McKay condition, II

 In particular, each $\phi\in\UU^{[\gamma']}_{exc}$ satisfies $\phi\in M_{s,F,F_0}(a,b)$ for some $a\in A_0$, $b\in A\setminus A_0$.

 Moreover, $\UU^{[\gamma']}_{exc}\neq\emptyset$ only if $|A| = 4$. \end{prop} Note that from the definition it is not clear that $\ov\EE(\calC)$ depends only on $\calC$, since it is defined using $s$ and other particular choices.
-The final proof of \Cref{Ainfty_D} in \ref{ssec5D} will clarify that $\ov \EE(\cC)$ is the set of orbit sums in $\ov\cE(\GF,\cC)$, that have a $D$-invariant constituent that does not extend to $\GF D$.
-As such it is uniquely defined by $\cC$. \begin{proof}[Proof of \Cref{cor816}] \Cref{lem815} implies the inclusion
+The proof of \Cref{Ainfty_D} in \ref{ssec5D} will show that $\ov \EE(\cC)$ is the set of orbit sums in $\ov\cE(\GF,\cC)$, which have a $D$-invariant constituent that does not extend to $\GF D$.
+As such, it is uniquely defined by $\cC$. \begin{proof}[Proof of \Cref{cor816}] \Cref{lem815} implies the inclusion

 Conversely, let $\phi \in \UU(s,F,F_0)^{[\gamma']} \setminus \UU'(s,F,F_0)^{[\gamma']} $ with $|A_\phi|=2$.
 Then $\phi\in M_{s,F,F_0}(a,b)$ for some $(a,b)\in A_0 \times (A\setminus A_0)$.
 From \Cref{prop5_12} we see that $\ov \chi:= \Gamma_{s,F,F_0}(\phi)\in \ocE(\GF,\calC)$.
-The other elements of $\Gamma_{s,F,F_0}^{-1}(\ov \chi)$ are $\AHs$-conjugates and are contained in $M_{s,F,F_0}(a,b')$ with $b'\in b A_\phi=b A_0$, see \Cref{cor3_13} and hence none is contained in $\UU'(s,F,F_0)^{[\gamma']}$.
+The other elements of $\Gamma_{s,F,F_0}^{-1}(\ov \chi)$ are $A$-conjugates and are contained in $M_{s,F,F_0}(a,b')$ with $b'\in b A_\phi=b A_0$, see \Cref{cor3_13} and hence none is contained in $\UU'(s,F,F_0)^{[\gamma']}$.
 This proves $\Gamma_{s,F,F_0}(\phi)\in\ovEE(\cC)$. \end{proof} In the following we deduce from the map $f$ defined in \Cref{cor814} a bijection between $ \ocE(\GFnull,\cC)^{\spann<\gamma>}$ and a subset of $ \ocE(\GF,\cC)^D$.
 The existence of this bijection is remarkable.
 Clearly the maps $\Gamma_{s,F,F_0}$ and $\Gamma_{s,F_0,F}$ relate the unipotent $\wGF$-orbit sums with unipotent $\wGFnull$-orbit sums.
 The following diagram with non-injective maps can't be made commutative since there exist characters $ \phi,\phi' \in \UU'(s,F,F_0)$ with $\Gamma_{s,F,F_0}(\phi)=\Gamma_{s,F,F_0}(\phi')$ and $\Gamma_{s,F_0,F}(f(\phi))\neq \Gamma_{s,F_0,F}(f(\phi'))$.